Lofa Tatupu

-Mosiula Mea'alofa "Lofa" Tatupu (born November 15, 1982) is a former American football linebacker who played six seasons in the National Football League (NFL).
-He was an assistant linebackers coach with the Seattle Seahawks.
-He played college football for the University of Southern California (USC).
-Tatupu was drafted by the Seattle Seahawks in the second round of the 2005 NFL Draft.
+Mosiula Mea'alofa "Lofa" Tatupu (born November 15, 1982) is an American former professional football player who was a linebacker for six seasons with the Seattle Seahawks of the National Football League (NFL).
+He played college football for the USC Trojans.
+Tatupu was selected by Seahawks in the second round of the 2005 NFL draft.
+After his playing career, he was an assistant linebackers coach with the Seahawks.

-Early years
+Early life

 Tatupu was born in San Diego, California and graduated in 2001 from King Philip Regional High School in Wrentham, Massachusetts, where he played quarterback and linebacker in his junior and senior year.
 His high school coach was his father Mosi Tatupu, a fullback and special teamer who played for the New England Patriots.
 As a quarterback, Lofa Tatupu threw for 800 yards and 10 touchdowns and rushed for 450 yards and five touchdowns.
 As a linebacker, Tatupu made 100 tackles.
 The Sun Chronicle named Tatupu a local high school All-Star in 1999 and 2000.